openedx/open-edx-proposals/handbook/documentation.rst

   * API docs should be in swagger format.

 * **Everything else should be RSTs**.
-Yes, you already know markdown but RST is more powerful and robust and that is what we have chosen to use for consistency across the whole platform.
 This_ is a good resources for learning RST.

 * Process docs such as scrum notes, retros, personal notes should not live in the repo and should generally be in confluence.

-* Sometimes documents span repos, if a document is relevant to multiple repos that are related to each other, pick the most sensible of the repose to put the doc in.
-Link all the relevant repos in the doc and link back from all the repos to the doc to make it easier to find in either direction.
+* If a document is relevant to multiple repos, pick the most sensible repo to put the doc in, and provide back links from the other repos.

-* If a document is relevant to everyone, it should be in the OEP_ repo which is where we document things that are relevant to all of  openedx.
+* If a document is relevant to a large part of Open edX, it should live in the OEP_ repo.
 Things like best practices for dependency management, where we should put different kinds of documentation, etc.

 All the details